PatWyr/Test/README.md

 See [JDBI](http://jdbi.org) for more information.

-No dependency injection framework is required - the library works in all sorts of environments.
+No dependency injection framework is required - the library works in all sorts of environments, including a pure JVM project with just a `main()` method.
 The library requires Java 8 or higher to work.
 No Maven compiler plugins needed - only Java 8 language features are used.

 > This library is tailored for Java usage.
 For Kotlin bindings please visit